Asterics2020-Obelics/School2019/profile/README.md

 Goodbye.
 ```

-The `cProfile` and `stats` are described in detail in the tutorials [here](https://pymotw.com/3/profile/index.html) or [here](https://docs.python.org/3.6/library/profile.html).
+`cProfile` and `stats` are described in detail in the tutorials [here](https://pymotw.com/3/profile/index.html) or [here](https://docs.python.org/3.6/library/profile.html).
 They are very powerful, but can be a bit cumbersome to use.
 Let's look at two user-friendly options that use `cProfile` under the hood.

 ---